 All in all, my heart goes out to any and all women who are oppressed and who can’t get access to simple sexual education.
 I do hope things keep changing in your countries and communities.

 The article at the link below is a potent read and I implore you to venture down this rabbit hole if you, like me are tired of the multitudes of stories in which men (largely) are left wanting in this area of human sexuality.

 I have been carrying on like a pork-chop for years on this blog about the need for robust, comprehensive and mostly better sexual education in this country and its clear in reading this article that – we ain’t there yet.

 But on the positive tip, things are getting better.
 2021, as Saxon mentions has been a year in which change has trickled down and left those of us who care deeply about this and many other issues around gender feeling like the winds of change are rising.

-But they can only rise to a level where genuine change can happen (legislation) when enough people want change and are prepared to give up some of their time to chaperone that change past many obstacles in its path.
+But they can only rise to a level where genuine change can happen (legislation) when enough people want change and are prepared to give up some of their time to vote and chaperone that change past and through the many obstacles in its path.

 A federal election is coming (and I will post more on that soon) and so I ask;

 Will you stand still and allow the standard you accept to move on by or will you step up and say something?

 I hope it’s the latter.
 For everyone’s sake.